neutrons/RefRed/CONTRIBUTING.rst

 * `Numpy style <https://numpydoc.readthedocs.io/en/latest/format.html>`_ for docstrings
 * (recommended) `type hints <https://docs.python.org/3/library/typing.html>`_ for function signatures and return values

-For style details, consult the `PEP8 standard <https://www.python.org/dev/peps/pep-0008/>`_
+For style details, consult the `PEP8 standard <https://www.python.org/dev/peps/pep-0008/>`_.
+This is enforced through using the `black formatter <https://black.readthedocs.io/en/stable/>`_.

-It is highly recommended that you use the automatic code formatter by running once the command on your local repo:
+It is highly recommended that you use the automatic code formatting and some static analysis enabling `pre-commit <https://pre-commit.com>`_.
+Do so by running the following command once on your local clone:

 .. code-block:: bash